|

 late 17th and early 18th Centuries that the house was extended with the addition of

-two wings running parallel and eastwards, a large joining wall connected these
+two wings running parallel and eastwards, and a large joining wall connected these

 wings to create a substantial courtyard mansion house to reflect the status of